|

 I find, too many "readers" (particularly players, who don't play by memory) find in written dynamics a way to play a piece like a study, with little feeling and little understanding.

-I try with my articles and graphps as much as I can to get away from just copying what is written, but understanding and experiencing - living - the music every time anew we play it.
+I try with my articles and graphps as much as I can to get away from just copying what is written, but understanding and experiencing - living -

 Also, the historically later developed way of writing dynamics in relies on, that all parts have for a worthwhile period the same dynamic.